YiSteppen/EC522-Final-Project/Readme.md

 </div>

 'docker exec -it strange_tharp sh' is used to create a new terminal in docker.
 The API can be called normally.

+Special thanks to Mitch for helping me with my studies and projects!
+We finished the project code separately, but he really helped me a lot.